C2SM/c2sm.github.io/tasks/index.md

 ### WG 1 - High Performance Computing

-Activities in this group mainly contribute to the development and usage of weather and climate models such as ICON or COSMO for modern technologies (*e.g.* beyond CPU architectures).
+Activities in this group mainly contribute to the development and usage of weather and climate models such as ICON or COSMO for modern technologies (e.g., beyond CPU architectures).

 ### WG 2 - Weather and Climate Modeling

 This group gathers all activities revolving around weather and climate modelling at the exclusion of WG 1 (HPC), like usage, maintenance and support.
-They can target weather and climate models and their potential extensions (*e.g.* aerosols, chemistry) and ESMs.
+They can target weather and climate models and their potential extensions (e.g., aerosols, chemistry) and ESMs.
 Tasks may include coupling of model components, general tools around pre- and post-processing, automated testing, etc.

 ### WG 3 - Next Generation Swiss Climate Scenarios